-The dehumidifier shall be bonded to the pool bonding and grounding system through the wiring lug installed for this purpose (example shown on Pic.
-C4-A).
+The dehumidifier shall be bonded to the pool bonding and grounding system through the wiring lug installed for this purpose (example shown in the picture below).
 One side of the lug is connected internally to the pool water heat exchanger.
 This allows the dehumidifier to be part of the pool equipotential bonding system and prevents pool water heater corrosion.